 Ms. Marsh also specializes in the use of Geographic Information Systems (GIS) for analysis of alternative land use development scenarios and regional planning, and SketchUp software for modeling of massing and building form alternatives.
-A licensed civil engineer, Ms. Marsh has a strong background in public infrastructure, water resources, and environmental resources planning.
+Ms. Marsh has a strong background in public infrastructure, water resources, and environmental resources planning.
 She draws upon these multidisciplinary skills in her efforts to improve the livability and sustainability of the built environment.

 Some of her projects are listed below.
 Unless otherwise noted, most of these were done for Phillips Preiss Grygiel, LLC: